sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/generate-certificates.md

 In this example you'll walk through installing cfssl on a Linux system, which requires copying certain certificates and keys to each of the backend and agent systems you are securing.

-This guide assumes that you'll install these certificates in the `/etc/sensu/tls` directory on each system.
+This guide assumes that you'll install these certificates in the `/etc/sensu/tls` directory on each backend and agent system.

 1. Download the cfssl executable:
 {{< code shell >}}